 The Complete Guide to Yin Yoga

 I have the book The Complete Guide to Yin Yoga and love it.
 I did a lot of research to make sure that I was purchasing the most comprehensive for Yin Yoga.
-This book gives a very detailed explanation of what Yin Yoga is and the history behind the practice, as well as a very detailed explanation of what Yin Yoga is and the history behind the practice.
+This book gives a very detailed explanation of what Yin Yoga is and the history of the practice, as well as a very detailed explanation of what Yin Yoga is and the history of the practice.

 It also breaks down how to practice Yin as a whole.
 This section is not about specific poses, but the things to focus on before, during and after your practice.
 There are several meditations and guided visualizations laid for your yin session.
 The following questions are also answered: How long should you hold poses?
 When should you practice?
 How deep should you go?
 How often should you practice Yin?